Bridgeconn/usfm-grammar/Disclaimer.md

 * As per USFM spec, there is no limit for possible numbers(not limited to 1,2,and 3) in numbered markers...though the USX _valid style types_ lists them as specifically numbered(1 & 2 or 1,2 & 3).
 We are following _no limit_ rules.(except for _\\toc & \\toca_)
 * The valid attribute names for word-level markers are not checked.
 Any attribute name with valid syntax would be accepted
 * The paragraph markers(showing indentation) that appear within verses,  should ideally be attached to the text that follows it.
 But we are attaching it to the verse marker immediatedly above it.

-## To Do

-* As a pre-processing
-> * Whitespace and line normalization
-> * Captitalize book codes, if they are in small-case and display a warning message